CAC payback: What it is + how to calculate it (with formula)

 What is CAC payback?

-Why is CAC payback important in SaaS?
+Why is CAC payback important in the SaaS industry?

 CAC payback is key as it gives SaaS companies a clear view of their financial efficiency and growth potential.
 A shorter payback period means that the company is generating revenue based on its sales and marketing investments faster, which is generally a good sign of financial health.